How do you rapidly grow your customer base?

 The customer feels it…especially if they are waiting 3 days for a reply.

-If your heart isn’t in it from the beginning and you don’t prioritize existing customers; you’re going to lose business.
+If your heart isn’t in it from the beginning and you don’t prioritize good customer service to existing customers first; you’re going to lose business.
 Plain and simple!

 Your entire team needs to be on the same level — communicating in a timely manner that perfectly suits your brand while presenting individual personality, trust and kindness.